• March 20-22, 2026

 • A limited number of tickets will be distributed to people in line on a first-come, first-serve basis, based on the length of the session.
 If you do not have a ticket, you are not guaranteed to get an autograph at that session.

-• Free autographs are limited to 1 item per person.
+• For any guests who are offering them, free autographs are limited to 1 item per person/weekend, free autographs are limited to 1 item per person.
 At the guests’ discretion, guests may choose to sign additional items for a fee.
 (For more details, please see our Autograph Sessions page)

 • Guests will not sign any bootleg or illegal items.
 Please bring licensed items only.